elixir-cldr/cldr_calendars/README.md

 `Cldr Calendars` builds on Elixir's standard `Calendar` module to provide additional calendars and calendar functionality intended to be of practical use.
 In particular `Cdlr Calendars`:

-* Provides support for configurable month-based and week-based calendars that are in common use as "Fiscal Year" calendars for countries and organizations around the world
+* Provides support for configurable month-based and week-based calendars that are in common use as "Fiscal Year" calendars for countries and organizations around the world.
+See `Cldr.Calendar.new/3`

-* Supports localisation of common calendar terms such as "day of the week" and "month of the year" using the [CLDR](https://cldr.unicode.org) data that is available for over 500 locales
+* Supports localisation of common calendar terms such as "day of the week" and "month of the year" using the [CLDR](https://cldr.unicode.org) data that is available for over 500 locales.
+See `Cldr.Calendar.localize/3`

-* Supports locale-specific knowledge of what is a weekend or a workday
+* Supports locale-specific knowledge of what is a weekend or a workday.
+See `Cldr.Calendar.weekend/1`, `Cldr.Calendar.weekend?/2`, `Cldr.Calendar.weekday/1` and `Cldr.Calendar.weekday?/2`.

+**See the documentation for `Cldr.Calendar` for the main public API and the functions contained therein.**

 ## Getting Started